It is a synthetic drug that belongs to the triptan class of drugs. It is used to treat cluster headaches and migraines.

-Chest discomfort and stiff jaw or neck have been reported after the use of Sumatriptan succinate tablets and have also been reported infrequently after administration of Sumatriptan nasal spray.
+Chest discomfort and stiff jaw or neck have been reported after using Sumatriptan succinate tablets and have also been reported infrequently after administration of Sumatriptan nasal spray.

-Tightness in the chest, jaw, or neck is relatively common after administration of Sumatriptan injection.
+Tightness in the chest, jaw, or neck is relatively joint after administration of Sumatriptan injection.

 Only rarely have these symptoms been associated with ischemic changes on the ECG.